Profile Bayesian Optimization for Expensive Computer Experiments: Building Blocks

 \subsection{Profile Expected Improvement}

 In traditional optimization, ``improvement'' is only achieved if the acquired response value is lower than all previously observed responses, i.e., $f(\mathbf{x}_{n+1}) < y_\textrm{min}$.
 But in profile optimization, a new acquisition would offer ``improvement'' if its response is below the previously observed responses {\it for the same $x^\star$ value.} EI is not suited for profile optimization simply because of its use of $y_\textrm{min}$.
+For an $x^\star$ whose minimum lies above $y_\textrm{min}$, EI would provide a flat non-informative acquisition surface, as illustrated in Figure \ref{fig:braninexampleei}.
 The natural solution is to upgrade $y_\textrm{min}$ to a new quantity that acts as a function of $x^\star$, say $t_\textrm{min}(x^\star)$.
 This quantity should capture our existing knowledge about the lowest response value for a particular $x^\star$.
 Unfortunately, given our limited training data we can not rely on $\mathcal{D}_n$ to provide $t_\textrm{min}(x^\star)$ directly.
 Instead, we need an estimate that can be evaluated for any $x^\star\in\mathcal{X}^\star$ beyond those that are in $\mathcal{D}_n$.

 \citet{ginsbourger2013profile} proposed using the estimated $\mu_{T}(x^\star)$, as described in Section~\ref{ss:gp}, in place of $y_\textrm{min}$ in the traditional EI criterion.
 They also implemented a strategic safeguard to protect against situations where $\mu_{T}(x^\star)$ may be low simply due to high uncertainty.
 We have already seen that very low $y_\textrm{min}$ values result in flat and uninformative EI surfaces (Figure~\ref{fig:braninexampleei}).
 To avoid this phenomenon with PEI, \citeauthor{ginsbourger2013profile} use the traditional $y_\textrm{min}$ value in areas where it is higher than $\mu_{T}(x^\star)$.
 Selecting the higher of these values is a conservative approach that avoids over-flattening the acquisition surface.
 Formally, this ``profile expected improvement'' criterion is defined as